Working in the UK during studies

 You are not allowed to set up a business, be self-employed, provide services as a professional sportsperson or entertainer, or pursue a career by fulfilling a permanent full-time vacancy.

-The UK Council for International Student Affairs has written a blog regarding working during studies, what is defined as 'self-employed' or an entertainer.
-It clarifies rules regarding being 'on call', private selling, income from digital and 'influencers', ad-hoc work such as couriering, amongst many other forms of income generation.
+The UK Council for International Student Affairs (UKCISA) has written a blog post here regarding working during studies whilst holiding a Student Visa.
+It clarifies work rights regarding being 'on call', private selling, income from digital work and 'influencers' as well as ad-hoc work such as being a courier.

 Taking a degree with a year in industry